-(c) managing, registering and renewing digital certificates used for encrypting and signing DubliNet e-mail messages; (c) management, registration and renewal of the digital certificates used for encrypting and signing DubliNet e-mail messages; (c) management, registration and renewal of the digital certificates used for encrypting and signing DubliNet e-mail messages; (d) the technical evolution of DubliNet; (d) technical evolution of DubliNet; (d) technical evolution of DubliNet; (e) contractual matters. (e) contractual matters. (e) contractual matters.
+(b) providing IT security services; (b) provision of IT security services for DubliNet; (b) provision of IT security services for DubliNet; (c) managing, registering and renewing digital certificates used for encrypting and signing DubliNet e-mail messages; (c) management, registration and renewal of the digital certificates used for encrypting and signing DubliNet e-mail messages; and renewal of the digital certificates used for encrypting and (d) the technical evolution of DubliNet; (d) technical evolution of DubliNet; (d) technical evolution of DubliNet; (e) contractual matters. (e) contractual matters. (e) contractual matters.
 4. Eu-LISA shall ensure, in cooperation with the Member States, that at all times the best available and most secure technology and techniques, subject to a cost-benefit analysis, are used for DubliNet.
 4. The Agency shall ensure, in cooperation with the Member States, that at all times the best available and most secure technology and techniques, subject to a cost-benefit analysis, are used for DubliNet.
 4. The Agency shall ensure, in cooperation with the Member States, that at all times the best available and most secure technology and techniques, subject to a cost-benefit analysis, are used for DubliNet.
-Amendment 151 Confirmed by trilogue CHAPTER VIIIa CHAPTER IXa AMENDMENTS TO Confirmed by trilogue REGULATION (EU) NO 1077/2011 AMENDMENTS TO REGULATION (EU) NO 1077/2011 Amendment 152 Article 40b Confirmed by trilogue Article 40 b Article 40b Regulation (EU) No 1077/2011 is amended as follows: Amendments to Regulation (EU) No 1077/2011 Confirmed by trilogue Amendments to Regulation (EU) rimenaments to regulation (EC)
+Amendment 151 CHAPTER VIIIa CHAPTER IXa AMENDMENTS TO REGULATION (EU) NO 1077/2011 AMENDMENTS TO REGULATION (EU) NO 1077/2011 Amendment 152 Article 40 b Article 40b Article 40b

-No 1077/2011 Regulation (EU) No 1077/2011 is amended as follows: Confirmed by trilogue Regulation (EU) No 1077/2011 is amended as follows: (1) In Article 1(2), the following subparagraph is added: 1.
+Regulation (EU) No 1077/2011 is amended as follows: Amendments to Regulation (EU) No 1077/2011 Amendments to Regulation (EU) No 1077/2011 Regulation (EU) No 1077/2011 is amended as follows: Regulation (EU) No 1077/2011 is amended as follows: (1) In Article 1(2), the following subparagraph is added: 1.
 Article 1(2) is replaced by the following text: 1.
-Article 1(2) is replaced by the following text: "The Agency shall also be responsible for the operational management of a separate secure electronic transmission channel between the authorities of Member States, known as the 'DubliNet' communication network, established by Article 18 of Commission Regulation (EC) No 1560/2003, for the exchange of information under Regulation (EU) No 55[Dublin IV].
+Article 1(2) is replaced by the following text: "The Agency shall also be responsible for the operational management of a separate secure electronic transmission channel between the authorities of Member States, known as the 'DubliNet' communication network, established by Article 18 of Commission Regulation (EC) No 1560/2003, for the exchange of information under Regulation (EU) No 57 [Dublin IV].
 "2.
-The Agency shall be responsible for the operational management of the second-generation Schengen Information System (SIS II), the Visa Information System (VIS), Eurodac, [the Entry Exit System (EES) established by XXX/XXX [EES Regulation]], and the DubliNet network established by Article 18 of Commission Regulation (EC) No 1560/2003 56 (DubliNet)."
-J
+The Agency shall be responsible for the operational management of the second-generation Schengen Information System (SIS II), the Visa Information System (VIS), Eurodac, [the Entry Exit System (EES) established by XXX/XXX [EES Regulation]], and the DubliNet network established by Article 18 of Commission Regulation (EC) No 1560/2003 (DubliNet)." the second-generation Schengen Information System (SIS II), [the Visa Information System (VIS)], Eurodac, [the Entry Exit System (EES) established by XXX/XXX [EES Regulation]], and the DubliNet network established by Article 18 of Commission Regulation (EC) No 1560/2003